BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

    5. [  ] OPTIONAL: Write the name of the account, the xpub, and the root path on your waterproof sheet
    6. Repeat for additional accounts.
 5. [  ] Once you've confirmed receipt of your transaction, and possibly spent part of it, disconnect the Ledger
+       - Note that your hardware wallet will continue to receive transactions even when it's not connected.
+You can generate multiple addresses, and store the QR codes on another device, and use those whenever you want to receive money.

 #### **Step F: Setup Fireproof Key Recovery Phrase** [^15]
 1. Set up your CryptoTag
    1. [  ] Stamp the the first four letters of each word in your Recovery Phrase into your CryptoTag.